Luke grew up just outside of St. Louis and was drafted out of high school by the Royals.

 July 30, 2019: Voit was removed from the Yankees' 4-2 loss to the D-backs in the top of the fifth inning with what was announced as a core muscle injury.
 "He was having a hard time getting loose before the game, and he didn't feel like he did anything to it.
 We'll wait and see what the results say, and try and get our arms around it," Boone said.

 July 31-Oct 12, 2019: Luke was on the IL with sports hernia.

 Oct 2019: Voit had surgery to repair his bilateral core muscle injuries, a procedure performed by Dr. William Meyers in Philadelphia.
 Voit was expected to be ready for the beginning of Spring Training 2020.

-- March 27, 2021: Luke was on the IL.
+March 27-May 10, 2021: Luke was on the IL.
 An MRI exam revealed a torn meniscus in the Yankees slugger’s left knee.
 Voit had surgery on the knee performed in New York.
 Voit is expected to go three weeks without baseball activity and could rejoin the big league roster in May.

 May 26-June 22, 2021; Luke was on the IL with right oblique strain.